CharlesPikachu/freeproxy/README.md

 The `protocol` argument can be either a single string or a list.
 The available options include `http`, `https`, `socks4` and `socks5`.

+Currently, the implementation of freeproxy does not use asynchronous operations or spawn a large number of threads for parallel testing.
+Therefore, when too many proxies are scraped, setting `max_tcp_ms` or `max_http_ms` can cause the program to freeze for a long time.
+In general, it is not recommended to use these two speed-test arguments during crawling; if needed, you can run a separate script to test the proxies after the crawl is finished.

 #### `freeproxy.freeproxy.ProxiedSessionClient`

 `ProxiedSessionClient` provides a unified interface for all supported proxy sources.
 You can call it as shown in the following example: